 Applications and Enquiries

-Candidates for graduate study are normally expected to have a British honours degree or equivalent.
-More precise requirements and any particular conditions for entry may be specified by individual Schools.
+Candidates for graduate study are normally expected to have a British honours degree or international equivalent.
+More precise requirements and any particular conditions for entry may be specified for individual projects.

 International candidates are also required to provide evidence of a good command of English if that is not their first language.